sproutcore/guides/source/using_handlebars.md

 </div>
 </html>

-If you use +{{bindAttr}}+ with a Boolean value, it will add or remove the specified attribute.
+If you use `{{bindAttr}}` with a Boolean value, it will add or remove the specified attribute.
 For example, given this SproutCore view:

 <javascript>
 App.InputView = SC.View.extend({